Projects

 HYPHAE

-Gaby Berglund Cárdenas and Bev Hayes
+Gaby Berglund Cárdenas and Art Photographer Bev Hayes

-Sharing common experiences of dislocations and alienation, some artists took power and created Hyphae.
+Sharing common experiences of dislocations artists took power and created Hyphae.
 Hyphae, from the Greek hyphé meaning “web,” a buried network of filaments that joins a collective entity, connecting trees into complex communities.
 Hyphae is a metaphor for how trees of different species communicate with and support each other, and how humans of all kinds could learn from nature’s way of communication, especially in times of a widespread threat to our existence.

 Gaby Berglund Cárdenas (director/performer/installationist) is a Swedish-Ecuadorian multidisciplinary artist who has a M.F.A. from Kyungsung University in Busan, South Korea.
 She has exhibited internationally and has also studied Asian philosophies.
-Cárdenas created Hyphae in collaboration with Bev Hayes (co-director/film/photo).
-British born Hayes (B.F.A., University of the West of England, Bristol) is an experienced photographer and printmaker.
-Both artists live in Sweden.

 B.A.B.E 2021